canonical/testflinger/docs/reference/provisioning-methods.rst

   provision_data:
     key: value    # Data to pass to the provisioning step

 The type of provision data usually varies on device types.
-For example, our MAAS provisioner currently only needs to to know which ``distro`` series to use, whereas the devices that install all-snaps images (such as Dragonboard) may need to know which channel to use when building the image instead.
+For example, our MAAS provisioner currently only needs to to know which ``distro`` series to use, whereas the devices that install all-snaps images may need to know which URL to use when building the image instead.

 .. list-table:: Required provision data
     :header-rows: 1